Jach/lgame/README.md

 # Library Philosophy

+First and foremost this is just a fun little hobby project to hack on and my views about it have changed over time and probably will change some more in the future, without necessarily updating this section.

-The goal of lgame is not to duplicate pygame's API entirely, or even to wrap SDL2 and friends as thoroughly and carefully, but to provide something close enough which facilitates making the sorts of programs found on pygame.org about as easily but in Common Lisp.
+The main object-level goal of lgame is not to duplicate pygame's API entirely, or even to wrap SDL2 and friends as thoroughly and carefully, but to provide something close enough which facilitates making the sorts of programs found on pygame.org about as easily but in Common Lisp.
 To further that end, lgame is not against eventually becoming a sort of "kitchen sink" of features that can be useful for a lot of games.
 For instance, some A\* pathfinding code is included.
 Basically as I make my own games or game concepts, if I find myself needing something in more than one of them, it's likely to end up in lgame, or at least an example.

 A lot of code so far is very optimistic and doesn't bother with all the error checks recommended by SDL or in many cases done for you by cl-sdl's `sdl2:` package wrapper functions.
 I'll try to improve such things over time but it's not a high priority.
+It'll become a higher priority if I ever ship something, but honestly, the solution is likely just going to be a crash with backtrace that you hope will be sent with a bug report.
+I have mixed feelings about games that try to automatically send such crash data to a server.

-Similarly I haven't gotten anything to the point where I want to build and distribute binaries beyond my own machines.
+So obviously I haven't gotten anything to the point where I want to build and distribute binaries beyond my own machines.
 I develop with gentoo linux, so there may be platform specific bugs with Mac or Windows that I haven't run into.
-I also don't plan on ever explicitly testing and supporting Mac for either development or game binaries, so only Windows will realistically receive my attention for faults.
+Especially Mac which I hear not only wants things that touch the graphics stack to all be on the same thread, but to furthermore be on the "main" thread of the program.
+For that and other reasons I don't plan on ever explicitly testing and supporting Mac for either development or game binaries, so only Windows will realistically receive my attention for faults.
 If you want to contribute Mac fixes though, I'll accept them.

 lgame is currently "single-threaded preferred".
 That is, like most pygame games, the style of development should be that one thread is responsible for initializing everything, loading assets (and unloading them later), and running the game loop.
 This keeps things on a relatively 'happy' path with respect to threading issues, especially around foreign memory and GL stuff, but it's obviously not modern.
 I'd like to experiment sometime with a more multi-threading aware architecture, including one that automatically and safely manages foreign memory, but this will likely end up changing a lot of interfaces and may be better to do without SDL under the hood in the first place.

 ## Why not just use plain cl-sdl2 for a game?